lambduli/minilog/WRITEUP.md

 ### Proof Search with Backtracking

 In this section we are going to explore the concepts of proof search and backtracking very briefly.
-We will not go into a much detail simply because the key element of our approach will rely on the specific representation of a state of our `machine`.
+We will not go into a much detail simply because the key element of our approach will rely on the specific representation of the state of our `machine`.

 #### Proof Search